M0JPI/red-pitaya-projects/README.md

 ## Code Repository
 ### Jupyter-notebooks
-My main projects are written using Jupyter notebooks they include examples in the signal processing and machine learning.
+Most of my projects are written using Jupyter notebooks they include examples in the signal processing and machine learning.